 Every 4th person in Pakistan is suffering from diabetes-I and this has made it the most prevalent disease in the country with increasing cases of diabetes.

-Pakistan is at the 7th number on the list of top most diabetic countries worldwide.
+Pakistan is on the 3rd number on the list of top most diabetic countries worldwide.
 According to Pakistan’s National Diabetes Survey (DBS), 26 percent of Pakistanis are victims of diabetes.
 This brings the figure to over 35 million people who are suffering from diabetes.
 The reason behind these high statistics of diabetic people in Pakistan is an unhealthy lifestyle.

 People are least concerned about the unhealthy lifestyle.
 Reasons like carelessness in food, poverty, tension, stress, depression and lack of awareness are the main reasons which are letting this happen.